Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 12. Noreen Renier (Orlando based)

 A U.S. federal judge in 2011 cited lost person psychic detective Noreen Renier as not credible and having misled the federal court.
 She was also ordered by another federal court to pay one victim over $40,000.00 and received a judgment against herself for breaching an earlier Florida state settlement agreement.
 Critics have shown multiple exaggerated paranormal claims and highly inaccurate visions and readings.
 Multiple witnesses to events she "visioned" claim she lied about her involvement and/or events that never took place as she described.
 She previously has charged to help locate missing children but after taking payments has failed to do so.
 On April 18, 2012 Noreen Renier also lost an appeal before the U.S. Court of Appeals for the Fourth Circuit --- a court immediately under the U.S. Supreme Court.
 This latest judgment means six federal judges have ruled against her and ordered judgments in favor of her principal critic since 2006.
-It's been a pathetic performance by a woman who told a reporter that she was going to win in 2006 --- but has instead lost in four different federal courts and received five federal judgments against her.
-Noreen Renier is 77 years old as of January 16, 2014.
+It's been a poor performance by a woman who told a reporter that she was going to win in 2006 --- but has instead lost in four different federal courts and received five federal judgments against her.
+Noreen Renier is 78 years old as of January 16, 2015.

 13. Georgienne Tandberg Cortgozi